susom/redcap-em-proj-mchri/README.md

   *  Sent to the reviewer via alert.
 Link has 'projectId=<pid>' postpended

      http://redcap.stanford.edu/redcap_v10.6.3/ExternalModules/?prefix=proj_mchri&page=src%2Flanding&projectId=21085

+      * In the Alerts: On May 14, changed entry to:
+        * ExternalModules/?prefix=proj_mchri&page=src%2Flanding&projectId=[project-id]
+     * We needed to remove [redcap-version-url] from the start of the string as REDCap automatically adds it

   * First attempt to fix, we sent out api no auth links.
 These do not force webauth.